DFE-Digital/get-into-teaching-app/app/views/content/blog/how-to-apply-for-teacher-training.md

 ## 5. Explore your funding options

 There are plenty of funding options available to support you during your teacher training year.
-You can access Tuition Fee and Maintenance Loans regardless of whether or not you have an existing student loan and you will only begin to repay these once you’re earning more than £27,295.
+You can access tuition fee and maintenance loans regardless of whether or not you have an existing student loan and you will only begin to repay these once you’re earning more than £27,295.

 Extra financial support is available if you’re a parent, have an adult dependant or a disability.
 This support does not need to be paid back.